karthikponna/slack_integrations/apps/slack-integrations-offline/README.md

 ## Cloud Services

-Also, the course requires access to these cloud services.
+Also, the pipeline requires access to these cloud services.
 The authentication to these services is done by adding the corresponding environment variables to the `.env` file:

 | Service | Purpose | Cost | Environment Variable | Setup Guide |
 |---------|---------|------|---------------------|-------------| ---------------------|